ASE-Workshop-2023/tutorial/_episodes/01-what-is-ASE.md

 ## The `Atoms` class is used to represent molecules and materials

-When working with ASE, molecules and materials are represented by an `Atoms` object.
+- When working with ASE, molecules and materials are represented by an `Atoms` object.
-This represents (at minimum) a collection of atoms of any chemical species and associated positions
+- `Atoms` represents (at minimum) a collection of atoms of any chemical species and associated positions

 > ## Object oriented programming
 > ASE uses several design patterns from object oriented programming (OOP).